monojack/blips/README.md

 ```
 You create a store by calling the `createStore` function provided by `blip` and passing it your schema definitions (`{ typeDefs, resolvers }`) and an optional initial state.
 The returned store instance has the following API:
-  - `data`: getter for your entire state.
+  - `state`: getter for your entire state.
   - `schema`: getter for your generated schema.
-  - `store`: object containing a couple of opinionated helper methods for working with your data.
-See [helper methods](#helper-methods)
+  - `store`: provides access to the state object and a couple of CRUD methods for managing it, provided through [state-clerk](https://github.com/monojack/state-clerk).
   - `query`: method for executing queries.
   - `mutate`: method for executing mutations.
   - `subscribe`: method for registering subscriptions.